The Best Handyman Insurance Companies

 What Is Handyman Insurance?

-The term “handyman insurance” refers to a series of commercial insurance policies tailored specifically to handymen and handyman businesses.
-The most common type of policy included is general liability insurance (sometimes referred to as handyman liability insurance), but policies like commercial auto, workers’ compensation, tools and equipment, and commercial property are also frequently included.
+The term “handyman insurance” refers to a bundle of commercial insurance policies tailored specifically to handymen and handyman businesses.
+The most common type of policy included is general liability insurance (sometimes referred to as handyman liability insurance), but other coverages like commercial auto, workers’ compensation, commercial property, and inland marine insurance (to protect tools and equipment) are also frequently included in a standard package.

 Most Important Types of Handyman Insurance Policies

 If you’re starting to build a career as a handyman, getting insurance may not seem like a priority.
 After all, you likely have plenty of other expenses, from tools and equipment to the costs of maintaining a vehicle.
 However, starting off with some coverage is better than not having any at all, even if you have to stretch your budget to do so.
-While general liability, commercial auto, and commercial property policies are all recommended for handymen, liability coverage is the one you’ll want to focus on first if your business is on a tight budget.
+While general liability, commercial auto, and tools and equipment (or inland marine) policies are all recommended for handymen, liability coverage is often a legal requirement for licensing and is the policy you must prioritize first, even on a tight budget.

 Handyman Liability Insurance